 #introduction Hi, I'm Anna.
 I do #acquisitions and #eresources things at a small liberal arts university.
 In my spare time, I #sing in two women's choruses, play #softball on two teams (one of which I manage), volunteer at a community #radio station, and watch/listen to #StLCards #baseball games.
 I also like #weightlifting, #boardgames, and #beer. #hashtagasm

-librarian. radio host. choral singer. hiker. caffeine connoisseur. beer snob. cat owner. board game player. stlcards. queer. geek. she/her/hers.
+librarian. choral singer. hiker. caffeine connoisseur. beer snob. cat owner. board game player. stlcards. queer. geek.